 - Less volatility – Solid dividend stocks are more stable than growth stocks.
 Their stock prices don’t bounce around as much.

 - Predictable income – Dividend income is a relatively stable source of income.
 This is good when you’re retired.
-Dividend income is also taxed at lower rate than your active income.
-We didn’t have to pay any tax on our dividend income in 2015.
-I’m not sure about 2016 yet.
+Dividend income is also taxed at a lower rate than your active income.
+We didn’t have to pay any tax on our dividend income in 2015 and 2016.
+However, we had more earned income since then and had to pay taxes on our dividend income.
+I’m not too worried about taxes right now.Once Mrs. RB40 retires, we should be in the bottom two tax brackets and our dividend income will be tax-free.

 - Long term investing – It’s easier to invest for the long term with dividend stocks.
 I don’t have to worry as much about how the stock will do in the future because these are solid companies.
 Our portfolio doesn’t churn much now.